ocsmit/rindcalc/docs/source/install.rst

 ---------------------------

-For latest version clone the `Rindcalc GitHub Repository <https://github.com/ocsmit/rindcalc>`_ and add the module to path with sys.path.append
+For latest version clone the `Rindcalc GitHub Repository <https://github.com/ocsmit/rindcalc>`_ and add the module to path with sys.path.append.